-During the year, Deloitte Private Pty Ltd, a related party of the Company's auditor, performed tax review services for the Company.
+Deloitte Private Pty Ltd, a related party of the Company's auditor, performed tax review services for the Company.

-The Board of Directors is satisfied that the provision of non-audit services during the year is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
+The Board of Directors is satisfied that the provision of non-audit services during the period is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The directors are satisfied that the services did not compromise the external auditor's independence for the following reasons: